 Carved bone.
-Formerly used by cheifs wives and daughters.
-The ornmanet is made in two pieces: a cap, usually made of shell and has a cavity which is lined with soft wood.
-Into this fits a shank which extends from one end of the ornament proper.
-The usual material for the latter is said to have been bone from the skeleton of a relative of the original wearer, and the figures represent ancestors. these ornaments were highly valued and were inherited in the female line.
+Formerly used by chiefs' wives and daughters.
+The ornament is made in two pieces: a cap, usually made of shell, with a cavity lined with soft wood into which fits a shank extending from one end of the ornament proper.
+The usual material for the latter is said to have been bone from the skeleton of a relative of the original wearer, the figures representing ancestors.
+These ornaments were highly valued and were inherited in the female line.

 [Article] Hall, H. U. 1921.
 "Art of the Marquesas Islanders".
 The Museum Journal.
 Philadelphia.
 University of Pennsylvania Museum.
 Vol. XII. no. No. 4. pg.
 252-292 Actual Citation : Page/Fig./Plate: 281